rst0git/LegalRuleML-app/README.md

 ## User's guide

-Documentation in Markdown format can be found under `resources/help/usersguide.md`, and also within the app itself.
+Documentation in Markdown format can be found in `src/resources/help/usersguide.md`, and also within the app itself.

 ## Maintenance notes